PSUmodeling/Cycles/docs/index.md

 #### `KILL_AFTER_HARVEST`

 Whether to kill the crop after automatic grain or forage harvests.
-Note that crops will not be killed after the scheduled harvests in the operation files.
+Note that crops will not be killed after scheduled harvests in the operation files.
-To kill the crops after the scheduled harvests, `KILL_CROP` tillage operations need to be scheduled.
+To kill the crops after scheduled harvests, `KILL_CROP` tillage operations need to be scheduled.

 #### `CLIPPING_BIOMASS_DESTINY`